HTML Elements to Grasp HTML Programming

 <body>The <body> element contains all the content to be displayed on the web-page.There is only one body element in an HTML page.

-HTML Document Sectioning
+Document Sectioning in HTML

 Document sectioning elements enable the developers to create sections in their documents.
 These may be headers, footers, divisions, navigation bars, etc.